APlusTeam/ISQA-3420/DFDDictionary.md

 This file holds all definitions about the DFD Diagram.

 ## External Entities
-* National Vulnerability Database: NVD is the U.S. government repository of standards based vulnerability management data.
+* National Vulnerability Database: National Instute of Standards and Technology's NVDB is a repository maintained by the United States government, containingof standards based vulnerability management data.

 ## Internal Entities
 * Corporate Developer: Builds the project, and report to the corporate managers.